Helping you find the right career

 Work experience and placements

 Alternatively, you can gain experience through approximately 8,000 opportunities to work or volunteer here on campus.
 Our temping agency, Unitemps, shares vacancies and can help to find you a job that fits around your study.
+You may also develop new skills through study abroad or additional overseas activities such as summer schools and volunteering.

 - Access to nearly 300 representatives from all job sectors that visit campus each year for careers fairs, presentations and workshops